Frequently Asked QuestionsThe Foundation for Northwest Illinois

 The donor may wish to establish the fund to help meet a variety of needs within the community or may specify a purpose or area of concern for which income from the fund is best used.
 Donors may also name the fund that they endow for themselves, spouses, a family member, a business, or a special interest or need.
 Funds may also be anonymous.

-How can I make a gift to the Freeport Community Foundation?
+How can I make a gift to The Foundation for Northwest Illinois?

 Some people prefer the simplicity of cash gifts.
 There are, however, many other ways to give, including securities, real estate, or planned giving through an estate or will.
 Tax benefits vary with the type of gift made.